mbadry1/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - If we removed the activation function from our algorithm that can be called linear activation function.
 - Linear activation function will output linear activations
   - Whatever hidden layers you add, the activation will be always linear like logistic regression (So its useless in a lot of complex problems)
-- You might use this in one place, If the output is real numbers, you can use linear activation function in the output layer.
+- You might use linear activation function in one place - in the output layer if the output is real numbers (regression problem).
+But even in this case if the output value is non-negative you could use RELU instead.

 ### Derivatives of activation functions